shakfu/cyfaust/README.md

 3. Run `./scripts/setup_faust.py`:

-    - Manually running this step is not strictly necessary, as the default `make` command will check if `libfaust.a` has been built and it hasn't it will run  `./scripts/setup_faust.py`.
+    - Manually running this step is not strictly necessary, as the default `make` command will check if `libfaust.a` has been built and if it hasn't it will run  `./scripts/setup_faust.py`.

     - This will download faust into the `build` directory, then configure (and patch) it for an interpreter build, build it, and install it into the following (.gitignored) folders in the project directory: